Understanding ADHD and children

 Signs and symptoms

-These criteria require more than 6 symptoms and signs from one or each group.
+These criteria requires more than 6 symptoms and signs from one or each group.
 Also, the symptoms need to:

 - Be present often for ≥ 6 months